 9 Typical Challenges Filipino Freelancers Face

 Being a freelancer can be both a blessing and a curse.
-The most obvious advantage is that as a freelancer, you manage your own time and income isn’t limited to the salary you used to receive from your 9-to-5 job.
-But challenges to Filipino freelancers can make it difficult for those managing their own business a miserable one.
+The most obvious advantage is that as a freelancer, you manage your own time and your income isn’t limited to the salary you used to receive from your 9-to-5 job.
+But challenges facing Filipino freelancers can also make managing your own business stressful and, at times, discouraging.

 Unclear client requests